mountaineerbr/shellDatediff/man/datediff.sh.1.md

 **option -R** is set, **RFC-5322 format**.

 **Option -u** sets or prints dates in Coordinated Universal Time (UTC).
-This affects how the `C-code date` programme process dates, too.
+This affects how the `C-code date` programme processes dates, too.

 Set **option -v** to print only the single-unit results and **-vv** to print only the compound time range result.

 <!--
-In other function, set **options -v** to decrease verbose. -->
+In other function, set **options -v** to decrease verbosity. -->

 # SPECIAL DATE FUNCTIONS